Task Scheduler

 Step 2: Configure Task Scheduler

-After installation, configure Task Scheduler to meet your needs.
-This includes setting up triggers, actions, and task execution options.
+Once installed, you will need to configure Task Scheduler to meet your specific needs.
+This includes creating tasks, setting triggers and actions, and defining conditions and filters.

 Securing Task Scheduler